jejacks0n/mercury/README.md

       }
     }

-Where it gets saved to is also up to you.. by default it submits a post to the current url, but you can adjust this by setting Mercury.saveUrl, or passing it into the Mercury.PageEditor constructor.. how you do this is dependent on how you're using loading mercury (via the loader, or by using the route method).
+Where it gets saved to is also up to you.
+By default it submits a post to the current url, but you can adjust this by setting Mercury.saveUrl, or passing it into the Mercury.PageEditor constructor.
+How you do this is dependent on how you're using loading mercury (via the loader, or by using the route method).
 In both situations setting Mercury.saveUrl is the most consistent.